roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Now Mr. Dicky was getting extremely hard in my pants, hearing the little hot slut say that.
 So reaffirming to know she still wanted me.
 Of course I wanted her too -- what man wouldn't? -- but I knew it wasn't the path for me.
 I gave her the official, party-line answer, and changed the subject.
 "I, well, same old story -- really am never alone, between work and stuff around the house, I just, you know--" It was depressing, not being able to have what I wanted, so I changed the subject quickly.
 "Well, what about you, what's keeping you busy these days?"
 I was close enough to her to nudge her in the shoulder with my elbow.
 "Got a hot boyfriend these days?"

  Oddly, she seemed taken aback at the question, unsure how to answer.
 Then she formulated the words after a couple of moments.
 "Oh, uh -- yeah, I'm busy, school and all, last year of it -- and yeah, I kinda have a boyfriend -- I mean, yeah, I do, have one I mean."
 She blushed at the way she was stumbling over the words.
-Report_Story #13
+3